 What level of coverage and performance should businesses expect or aim for when Intent Manager is first turned on?

-The Starter Packs are supposed to be the start rather than the end of a customer’s journey into intent discovery, analytics, and automation.
+The starter packs are supposed to be the start rather than the end of a customer’s journey into intent discovery, analytics, and automation.
 The Starter Packs contain predefined intents and a training set sampled from a customer’s historical data.
 Depending on the domain and the brand, the coverage and accuracy may vary greatly.
-On average, a business can expect 56.3% coverage with 50.1% accuracy on starter pack data.
+On average, a business can expect 56.3% coverage with 50.1% accuracy at the message level on starter pack data.
 But it varies across different verticals.

 |Cross vertical / retail||48%||73%|

 Should I create intents to capture common ways that customers state affirmative (yes, yes please, sure, I would like that…) and negative (no, no thank you, not at this time, I don’t think so…)?

 It is rarely advised to create an affirmative/negative intent for a conversation, as the intent is but an affirmation or negation of the intent contained in the preceding agent question.
 Hence, the affirmatives/negatives could envelope a variety of intents.
 Our model currently does not process the preceding context when rendering a prediction on a particular consumer message.